 SI.
-No Comments Compliance 2 Segregation and baling of plastic waste rejected form the composting plant be considered for possible use by cement plants or elsewhere.
-Segregation of waste at source is being propagated under the program and for baling of plastic waste a hydraulic baling press is being procured in this sub project 3 The stability of the retaining wall being constructed currently for Phase-I should be cross checked by a reputed Engineering college/IIT Guwahati.
-The design was reviewed and approved by IIT, Guwahati 4 The holding capacity of the landfill site in both Phase-I and Phase-II may be maximized by deeper excavation, as feasible.
+No Comments Compliance the composting plant be considered for possible use by cement plants or elsewhere. being propagated under the program and for baling of plastic waste a hydraulic baling press is being procured in this sub project 3 The stability of the retaining wall being constructed currently for Phase-I should be cross checked by a reputed Engineering college/IIT Guwahati.
+The design was reviewed and approved by IIT, Guwahati 4 The holding capacity of the landfill site in both Phase- I and Phase-II may be maximized by deeper excavation, as feasible.
 The holding capacity is designed for optimum excavation.
 5 Additional equipment for waste separation and for bailing of plastic waste may be included in the proposal.
 Procurement of hydraulic bailing press is included.